-Bittersweet nightshade is a member of the same family as the potato and tomato.
+Bittersweet nightshade is a member of the same family as the potato, tomato, and belladona.
 This plant is found widely throughout Europe, Asia, the US, and Canada.
 Bittersweet nightshade is a vine-like perennial that can grow to a height of approximately 3 m.
 It has alternating heart-shaped oval leaves that usually have 2 small ear-like segments at their bases.
 Its star-shaped flowers bloom from April to September; the flowers are pinkish-purple with bright yellow stamens.
 The flowers produce green berries that turn bright red when mature.Duke 2003, USDA 2016

 The Latin name dulcamara refers to the flavor of the berries, which are first bitter, then unpleasantly sweet.
-Bittersweet nightshade has been used to treat cancers, tumors, and warts since ancient times as far back as Galen (AD 180)Kupchan 1965 and was recorded in Culpeper's Complete Herbal in 1681.
-2 Although the plant has long been recognized as being highly toxicLowe 1929 it has been used as an external remedy for skin abrasions and inflammation.
+Bittersweet nightshade has been used to treat cancers, tumors, and warts since ancient times as far back as Galen (AD 180)Kupchan 1965 and was recorded in Culpeper's Complete Herbal in 1681.Culpeper 2004 Although the plant has long been recognized as being highly toxicLowe 1929 it has been used as an external remedy for skin abrasions and inflammation.
 The stems were approved by the German Commission E Mongraphs for external use as supportive therapy in chronic eczema.Blumenthal 1998

 Chemical investigations into the composition of bittersweet have identified a number of alkaloids in the leaves and fruit, and reviews have been published.Duke 2017, Heretsch 2015, Milner 2011 There are several varieties of the plant that possess different alkaloid profiles.
 They occur primarily as glycosides of the 3 spirosolane alkaloids tomatidenol, soladulcidine, and solasodine, although the free alkaloids are sometimes also detected.
 Alpha-, beta-, and gamma-solamarine are glycosides of tomatidenol while soladulcines A and B are derived from soladulcidine and solasonine and solamargine are glyosides of solasodine.
 Green and yellowing fruits contain a higher percentage of the glycoalkaloids than ripe fruits.
-Other compounds isolated from the plant include saponins such as soladulcosides A and B, 10 free sterols such as tigogenin and lycopene.Duke 2017, Heretsch 2015, Milner 2011
+Other compounds isolated from the plant include saponins such as soladulcosides A and B free sterols such as tigogenin and lycopene.Duke 2017, Heretsch 2015, Milner 2011

 Uses and Pharmacology